-Two electrically separate normally open contacts are provided.
-These contacts close within two milliseconds from the time the associated coil is energized by the logic.
-These contacts open within three milliseconds from the time the coil is deenergized.
+One reed relay circuit is provided.
+This circuit has two normally open or normally closed contacts.
+These contacts close within two milliseconds from the time the associated coil is energized and open within two milliseconds after the coil is deenergized.
+Reed relays have contacts with ratings stated under RATINGS.